-Ale’s Stones – a monolithic mystery
+Ale’s stones – a monolithic mystery

 Ale’s stones in the hills above Kåseberga just east of Ystad is one of Sweden's most enigmatic sights.
 Some people believe it is a burial monument while others think it’s an ancient astronomical clock, as the stones are positioned so that the sun goes down at the north-western corner in summer and rises exactly at the opposite corner in winter.